iqis/iqis/content/vitae.md

 - Database schemas and data migration plans with MS SQL Server
 - Client-specific ETL pipelines, quality assurance routines and Tableau dashboards
-- Version control and encapsulation solution for data preprocessing and exploratory analysis with R6 OO system
+- Version control and encapsulation solution for data preprocessing and exploratory analysis